 After the establishment of the Inquisition in 1478, observance of crypto-Judaism became dangerous and more difficult.
 Women were at the center of Judaizing efforts, since the home was the only remaining institution in which one could observe Jewish law.
 Crypto-Jewish women most frequently observed the Sabbath and dietary laws.

-Dolce of Worms was the wife of Rabbi Eleazar ben Judah of Worms, a major rabbinic figure.
+Dulcea of Worms was the wife of Rabbi Eleazar ben Judah of Worms, a major rabbinic figure.
 They were part of the elite leadership class of medieval Germany Jewry.
-Eleazar’s account of Dolce’s murder in 1196 is an important source for the activities of medieval Jewish women.
+Eleazar’s account of Dulcea’s murder in 1196 is an important source for the activities of medieval Jewish women.

 The Greek Additions to the Hebrew Bible’s Book of Esther were probably written over several centuries and contradict several of the details from the Hebrew text.
 Generally, the Additions are more dramatic and ultimately portray Esther as stereotypically weak and helpless, even though parts of her weakness and femininity ultimately help save her people.